Breaking ECDSA with Electromagnetic Side-Channel Attacks: Challenges and Practicality on Modern Smartphones: Nonce@Once on a modern smartphone

 \subsubsection{Results for Nonce@Once attack}

-We decide to tailor the attack to the A77 \ac{cpu} and a core frequency of \SI{787}{\mega\hertz} in this case study.
-This means that we ignore traces where the A77 \ac{cpu} uses a different frequency or the cryptographic operation is scheduled on an A55 \ac{cpu}.
-We identify such traces from their characteristic spectral components and the duration of the operation.
+We decided to tailor the attack to the A77 \ac{cpu} and a core frequency of \SI{787}{\mega\hertz} in this case study.
+This means that we ignored traces where the A77 \ac{cpu} used a different frequency or the cryptographic operation was scheduled on an A55 \ac{cpu}.
+We identified such traces from their characteristic spectral components and the duration of the operation.
 As we showed above, scheduling on an A77 core with a frequency of \SI{787}{\mega\hertz} is the most likely scenario for our setup and target app.
 For an actual attack, an adversary should either prepare classifiers for all \ac{cpu} variants and their most likely frequencies or be certain that enough traces can be recorded such that at least for one trace, the cryptographic operation is scheduled on the desired \ac{cpu} with the desired frequency.
 However, the number of necessary traces is not only relevant for different scheduling scenarios, but also depends on the number of bits that can be recovered per trace.
 We discuss this in more detail below.